chencyc123/sts4/Live-Application-Information.md

 This will create an SSH session and open a bash prompt connected to the remote app.
 As long as this session is left open, JMX for that app can now be accessed on the local port (33333 in the example).

-Note: Due to some implementation details of JMX, you *must* use matching local and remote port numbers (both are 33333 in the example).
+Note: Due to some JMX implementation details, you *must* use the same local and remote port numbers (both are 33333 in the example).
 If you attempt to change the local port without also changing the remote port to the same number, then it will not be possible to establish a JMX connection over the resulting SSH tunnel.

 You can verify your tunnel is setup correctly by attempting to connect to the remote JVM with `jconsole` using this command `jconsole localhost:33333`.